bspeice/speice.io/_posts/2019-02-06-stacking-up.md

 fastest allocator is the one you never use.
-As such, we're not going to discuss how exactly the [`push` and `pop` instructions work](http://www.cs.virginia.edu/~evans/cs216/guides/x86.html), but we'll focus instead on the conditions that enable the Rust compiler to use the faster stack-based allocation for variables.
+As such, we're not going to discuss how exactly the [`push` and `pop` instructions work](http://www.cs.virginia.edu/~evans/cs216/guides/x86.html), but we'll focus instead on the conditions that enable the Rust compiler to use faster stack-based allocation for variables.

 So, **how do we know when Rust will or will not use stack allocation for objects we create?**
 Looking at other languages, it's often easy to delineate